bernie-skipole/indi/README.md

 The above pip command should automatically pull in the following packages:

-skipole - required for the built in web service, not needed if you are making your own GUI
+skipole - required for the built in web service, not needed if you are making your own GUI client.

 waitress - Python web server, not needed if you are creating your own gui, or using a different web server.